 Covington's Diversity Plan

-- Euromoney Legal Media Group (2012) “Best Firm for Minority Women Lawyers” and “Best Firm in the U.S. West" -- The firm was honored for its ability to support the development of women in the legal profession and provide work-life programs that enable women to pursue legal careers.
+- Euromoney Legal Media Group “Best Firm in the U.S. West" (2012-2013) and "Best Firm for Minority Women Lawyers" (2012) -- The firm was honored for its ability to support the development of women in the legal profession and provide work-life programs that enable women to pursue legal careers.

 - The Human Rights Campaign Foundation "Corporate Equality Index Survey" (2009-2013) -- Ranked 100% on this survey that provides an in-depth analysis and rating of large US employers and their policies and practices pertinent to gay, lesbian, bisexual and transgender employees, consumers and investors.

-- Women in Law Empowerment Forum -- Gold Standard Certification Award (2011-2012) -- WILEF, for the second year, ranked Covington as one of the best law firms for integrating women into the equity partnership and top firm leadership positions.
+- Women in Law Empowerment Forum -- Gold Standard Certification Award (2011-2013) -- WILEF, for the third year, ranked Covington as one of the best law firms for integrating women into the equity partnership and top firm leadership positions.

 - Minority Corporate Counsel Association -- Thomas L. Sager Award (2011) -- Honored the firm for demonstrated sustained commitment to improving the hiring, retention and promotion of minority and woman attorneys.